 1. Take Action Now

-With a recession going on, you need to action now, even if your business is strong.
-Knowing what to do, but doing nothing about it, is worse than not knowing, because when you know what to do and do nothing, then you have no excuse for failure.
+With a recession going on, you need to act now, even if your business is strong.
+Knowing what to do, but doing nothing about it is worse than not knowing, because when you know what to do and do nothing, then you have no excuse for failure.

 2. Keep Your Business Debt as Low as Possible AND Eliminate Debt If You Can